 I’m Alex Mass, an Environmental Engineering graduate student at the University of Colorado.
 I’m currently living in the Transantarctic Mountains of Antarctica for my fourth research season on the Ice.
 (During my first season I worked on an Antarctic Icebreaker, I spent my second season living on the ice sheet of the high Antarctic Plateau, and my third season in a different McMurdo Dry Valleys Transantarctic fieldcamp.)
 In addition to my research, I do STEM educational outreach both locally and internationally, talking to kids about fieldwork in Antarctica, and this blog was created in order to explain a bit about what life is like on the Ice.
-I wrote this blog to apply to a broad, general audience, but have provided ‘hoverlinks’ that define the vocabulary terms for kids.
+I wrote this blog to apply to a broad, general audience, but have provided ‘hoverlinks’ that define the vocabulary terms for kids by hovering over the highlighted word.

 SCIENCE/ RESEARCH FAQ:

 What is your research about?

-I study the chemical degradation pathways of certain halocarbons and volatile compounds in the ice and snow– I study snow, water, and air chemistry in Antarctic environments.
-Antarctica has a series of unique ecosystems farther away from anthropogenic sources, so I can study contamination that has traveled to a ‘clean’ environment from other areas of the world.
-Sunlight, gas exchange, the Antarctic ozone hole, and chemical cycling processes within the ice sheet also all affect volatile chemicals in different ways in this climate.
-This topic is important in order to get a better understanding of how pollutants travel, change, break down, and affect climate change and air/water quality world-wide.
+I study the deposition and degradation of semi-volatile halocarbons in glacial water.
+Antarctica has a series of unique ecosystems farther away from anthropogenic (man-made) sources, which allows me to study contamination that has traveled to a ‘clean’ environment from other areas of the world.
+Sunlight, gas exchange, and chemical cycling processes within glaciers also affect how contaminants travel and break down in cold environments, and I’ll try to use the information I gather in Antarctica to make comparisons to the populated world, where many of the world’s population get their drinking water from snow and glacial melt which feed major river systems.
+This topic is important in order to get a better understanding of how pollutants travel, change, break down, and affect climate change, drinking water quality, and human health world-wide.

 What did you study in school that helped you work in Antarctica?